AdamGetBackToWork/RemindMe---Personal-Arduino-Project---/README.md

 >
 > The objective C parts also gave me a bit of a hard time, but in addition to the projects required syntax elements I've learnd C!
 - Designing a working system
-> I know it sounds easy... but troubleshooting both electronic design and the code itself and making it work at all times can get challenging!
+> I know it sounds easy... but troubleshooting both electronic design (Arduino based) and the code itself and making it work at all times can get challenging!